bhagyasilva-git/disasterx-web/README.md

 Managing project email communication system

-Git version control and collaboration workflow
+Git and Diversion version control and collaboration workflow

-🚀 How to Run the Project (Local Setup)- Requirements
+**How to Run the Project (Local Setup)- Requirements**

 Install XAMPP